 Loading...

-Big Little Book Awards: Honouring excellence in Children’s Literature
+Big Little Book Award: Honouring Excellence in Children’s Literature

 Over the last two decades, a handful of authors, illustrators and publishers have attempted to give voice to Indian children’s literature with stories that talk to young readers about who they are, and help them navigate a multicultural and multilingual environment.
 These authors and illustrators have attempted to balance the traditional with the contemporary to reflect the Indian reality in content, visuals and production.
 They have given us stories that are not didactic but layered and sensitive, illustrations that fight gender and caste stereotypes, are inclusive, bring humour and fun into books, and books that make for great reading.